oms-pi-sw/LinuxConsoleFormatter/README.md

 # LinuxConsoleFormatter

-A simple linux console text formatter
+A simple ANSI TTY formatter for Java.